-You’ve taken the first step in obtaining financial aid towards your degree program by completing the Free Application for Federal Student Aid (FAFSA®).
+You have taken the first step in obtaining financial aid for your degree program by completing the Free Application for Federal Student Aid (FAFSA®).
 Congratulations if your college financial aid administrator has approved your award.
 But what if your award is not as much as you expected?
 What do you do now?
-Financial Aid Appeal is something you can do to make a case for a higher award.
-First, remember that FAFSA® is a general form used by most colleges and universities.
-However, there is no space on the form for your family to describe any special circumstances that may affect their ability to pay for college.
-And, once the form has been submitted, only college financial aid administrators are allowed to adjust the data fields on the FAFSA, when you provide them with adequate documentation of your special circumstances.
-In this guide, we will walk you through how to appeal your financial aid decision, make corrections to your FAFSA form along with what happens if the appeal is denied.
+A Financial Aid Appeal is something you can do to make a case for a higher award.
+First, remember that FAFSA is a general form most colleges and universities use.
+However, there is no space on the form for your family to describe any exceptional circumstances that may affect their ability to pay for college.
+And once the form has been submitted, only college financial aid administrators are allowed to adjust the data fields on the FAFSA, when you provide them with adequate documentation of your exceptional circumstances.
+This guide will walk you through how to appeal your financial aid decision, correct your FAFSA form, and what happens if the appeal is denied.

 FAFSA Corrections